Ngerulmud

-Ngerulmud ([ŋəˈɾulmuð]) is the capital city of the Republic of Palau, an island nation in the Pacific Ocean.
-It replaced Koror City, Palau's largest city, as the capital in 2006.
+Ngerulmud ([ŋəˈɾulmuð]) is the seat of government of the Republic of Palau, an island nation in the Pacific Ocean.
+It replaced Koror City as a capital in 2006.
 The settlement is located in the state of Melekeok on Babeldaob, the country's largest island, located 20 km northeast of Koror City and 2 km northwest of Melekeok City.

-It is the least-populous capital city of a sovereign nation in the world.
+With no permanent fixed population, it is the least-populous capital city of a sovereign nation in the world.

 Etymology

-The name Ngerulmud precedes the area's designation as capital.
-It refers to the hill, overlooking the ocean, that dominates the site.

-Ngerulmud is derived from a Palauan phrase meaning "place of fermented angelfish".
+Ngerulmud is derived from a Palauan phrase meaning "place of fermented angelfish", referring to the hill overlooking the ocean that dominates the site.
 The last syllable, mud, is the Palauan word for Centropyge tibicen, also known as the keyhole angelfish.
 In the past, under a local tradition, women gathered on the hill to offer fermented angelfish to the gods.

 History

 The previous capital of Palau was located provisionally in Koror.
-The country's constitution, ratified in 1979, directed the Palau National Congress to establish a permanent capital in Babeldaob within ten years of the constitution's effective date.
+The Constitution of Palau, ratified in 1979, directed the National Congress to establish a permanent capital in Babeldaob within ten years of the constitution's effective date.
 The new capital's planning began in 1986, when a contract for the construction of the capitol complex was assigned to a Hawaii-based architecture firm, Architects Hawaii Ltd. (AHL), which had previously designed the capitol complex of the Federated States of Micronesia, located at Palikir.
 Progress was slow, as Palau lacked engineers and architects, and most of the construction materials had to be imported.